shupershuff/PalworldServerTools/README.md

 # Overview
-PalworldServer Tools is a PowerShell script used for administering dedicated Palworld servers.
+PalworldServer Tools is a PowerShell script used for administering dedicated Palworld servers running from Windows based hosts.
 Currently this is a tool without a GUI designed to run when called by task scheduler, sensors or other scripts.
 A GUI will hopefully be developed down the track, I need to learn how to create this first!